Optical LAN enables superior traffic management for modern enterprise LAN architecture for better network performance to the cloud.

 Security — Traffic is more secure on Optical LANs than copper-based LANs.
 Fiber is not subjected to electromagnetic interference, radio-frequency interference (RFI), or electromagnetic pulse (EMP).
 Copper acts like an antenna and broadcasts radio frequencies that can be intercepted without a physical tap.
 Fiber is more difficult to physically tap, and stateful Optical LAN protocols preclude malicious taps without detection.
 Optical LAN uses robust security at Optical Line Terminals (OLT) and ONTs with protection at the physical, data and user layers.
 Network Access Control authentication and authorization is managed through IEEE 802.1x, RADIUS and strict user-definable roles for the element management.
 Malicious attack barriers are established with Access Control Lists and other Denial of Service protection functions.

 Private entities in healthcare, education, finance, banking, utility, transportation and gaming can have total confidence with Optical LAN’s superior security, considering how the U.S. military and security agencies rely on it.
 Optical LAN is a trusted infrastructure for high-security networks in the U.S. Department of Defense, Energy, Homeland Security, and National Security Agency.
 Tellabs Optical LAN is certified JITC-approved for high availability networks, and Certified TEMPEST Technical Authority (CTTA).
 For Top Secret networks, Tellabs Optical LAN has also been tested, certified and deployed in highly classified U.S. government facilities using alarmed armored fiber in hardened carrier Protective Distribution System (PDS) architecture.
-This Tellabs All-Secure PON solution can save up to 66% in installation and 75% in operational costs for infrastructure and asset protection compared to traditional PDS design.
+This Tellabs Protect solutions can save up to 66% in installation and 75% in operational costs for infrastructure and asset protection compared to traditional PDS design.

 LAN built for today’s high-performance buildings, mobile, cloud and collaboration